Documentation

 theme

-none or auto or str or bytes
+none or auto or str or path or bytes

 Settable